Bachelor of Science in Communication Disorders

 CAREER OPPORTUNITIES IN COMMUNICATION DISORDERS

-Speech-Language Pathology career opportunities are expected to grow faster than average through the end of calendar year 2022.
+Speech and hearing sciences career opportunities are expected to grow faster than average through the end of calendar year 2022.
 This is due to several factors including an aging baby boomer population with increased possibilities of oncoming neurological disorders with accompanying speech, language, swallowing, and hearing impairments.
 Employment opportunities are also increasing due to improving survival rates of premature infants and trauma and stroke patients in need of assessment and intervention.
 Additionally, federal legislation guarantees services to all children with disabilities.
-Private practice opportunities will also increase due to the increase in contracted services with schools, nursing care/rehabilitation facilities and hospitals.
+Private practice opportunities will also increase due to the increase in contracted services with schools, nursing care/rehabilitation facilities, and hospitals.